AdamMoses-GitHub/MMM-TweetsByTimelineOrList/README.md

-# Module: Twitter Trends By Place
+# Module: Tweets By Timeline Or List
 The `MMM-TweetsByTimelineOrList` module is a module designed to display tweets from a user's home timeline or from a list.
 The tweets show can be configured in a variety of ways and are shown in a slideshow like fashion, showing just a few and then rotating into the next set.

 Example: